hades/poezio/README.rst

 to announce your ideas, what you are going to do, or to seek help if you have trouble understanding some of the code.

-The preferred way to submit changes is through a merge request on gitlab, at https://lab.louiz.org/poezio/poezio, but we also accept contributions on github, or with a simple “please fetch my code on my personal git repository hosted somewhere”.
+The preferred way to submit changes is through a merge request on codeberg, at https://codeberg.org/poezio/poezio, but we also accept contributions on github, or with a simple “please fetch my code on my personal git repository hosted somewhere”.